What is GSTR - 9?

 How to revise GSTR-9?

 Form GSTR-9 once filed cannot be revised.
-It’s recommended to carefull check the values auto-populated in the annual returns, make suitable corrections and file.
+It’s recommended to carefully check the values auto-populated in the annual returns,match with books of accounts and accordingly make suitable corrections before filing Annual GST Return in form GSTR-9.

 The GSTR-9 format consists of 6 parts in which the details of supplies made or received during the period of July’17 to March’18 need to be captured.
 The details required in all 6 parts of GSTR-9 format is only at the consolidated level.
 The following are the 6 parts of GSTR 9 format as notified by the CBIC.